Our next workshops & Courses

 Teaching & Learning:

-This course will take place at the historic New Beacon Books and George Padmore Institute on Stroud Green Road in Finsbury Park.
+This course will take place at the historic New Beacon Books and George Padmore Institute on Stroud Green Road in Finsbury Park; when we envisage lockdown to be over.
 It will use a mixture of styles including presentations, group discussions and readings.
-All will be encouraged to take part in seminar discussions.
+All will be encouraged to take part in seminar discussion

 The Amazing James Baldwin 6 Week Course